Simon-dl/Full_Math_CS_Guide/README.md

 # Intro:
    This course assumes you know literally nothing about math and computer science, and also assumes you want to become a great mathematician and computer scientist.
-To get started just go to the math and computer science sections down below, There's an intro for each section.
+To get started just go to the math and computer science sections down below, there is an intro for each section.

    I spent this year gathering the best courses and books I could find, shortening the list to what I think are only the necessities, and now I’m publishing it here.
 The goal of this guide is to become a competent mathematician and computer scientist as fast as possible while leaving nothing out.
 However long this takes will be up to you and your schedule, I have no timeframes.